The UEFA Football Earnings Rule: what replaced FFP, how the three-year test works and why Newcastle fell foul of it

 1

-What is our aggregate football earnings position for the three financial years ending in our most recent year-end, including player trading profits and infrastructure exclusions?
+What is our aggregate football earnings position for the three financial years ending in our most recent year-end, including profit on disposal of player registrations or income from disposal of player registrations, and the relevant UEFA adjustments for infrastructure and other excluded items?

 2